GigaSpaces-ProfessionalServices/xap-admin-training/xap-admin-training-lab14/README.md

 ### 1. Deploying and Managing "xap processor feeder application"
 #### 1.1  Get the required GigaSpaces Helm charts
-##### 1.1.1 run: helm init

-    helm init

-##### 1.1.2 Add xap Helm Repo to the Repo List
+##### 1.1.1 Add xap Helm Repo to the Repo List

     helm repo add gigaspaces https://resources.gigaspaces.com/helm-charts

-##### 1.1.3 Fetch the GigaSpaces Helm Charts from the GigaSpaces Repository
+##### 1.1.2 Fetch the GigaSpaces Helm Charts from the GigaSpaces Repository
-(The chart xap is unpacked in your current directory)
+(The chart xap is unpacked in your current directory - this step is optional)

-    helm fetch gigaspaces/xap --version=15.2.0 --untar
+    helm fetch gigaspaces/xap --version=15.8.0 --untar

 #### 1.2  Deploy a Management Pod called testmanager:

-    cd xap/charts
-    helm install xap-manager --name testmanager
+    helm install testmanager gigaspaces/xap-manager

 #### 1.3  View and monitor kubernetes deployment
 ##### 1.3.1 Verify that the pod is running